mitdbg/learnedsystems-www/_posts/2021-06-14-announcing-the-learned-indexing-leaderboard.md

 While SOSD certainly filled the gap of a standardized benchmark, we feel that due to the sheer number of papers in this area, there's still a lot of discrepancies among experimental evaluations.
 This is mainly due to the fact that many implementations need to be tuned for the datasets and hardware at hand.

-Today, we're happy to announce the Learned Indexing Leaderboard, an ongoing indexing benchmark on various synthetic and real-world datasets and is based on [SOSD](https://github.com/learnedsystems/SOSD).
+Today, we're happy to announce the Learned Indexing Leaderboard, an ongoing indexing benchmark on various synthetic and real-world datasets based on [SOSD](https://github.com/learnedsystems/SOSD).
 For each dataset, there are different size categories (e.g., M stands for an index size of up to 1% of the dataset size).
-We'll be using the **m5zn.metal** AWS instance type for the competition to ensure a common playing field.
+We'll be using the **m5zn.metal** AWS instance type for the leaderboard to ensure a common playing field.

 We hope that our benchmark will receive contributions from the community (index implementations, datasets, and workloads) and can serve as a common benchmarking testbed.
-We'll post the link here in the next few days.
+We'll post the link to the leaderboard here in the next few days.
 Here's a first glance:

 ![SOSD Leaderboard](/assets/sosd/screenshot.png)